MohamedRedaMu/MFPSO-Algorithm/README.md

 ## Description

-This repository contains the MATLAB implementation of the Moth-Flame Particle Swarm Optimization (MFPSO) algorithm  Algorithm, developed for optimizing the DC motor speed of driverless four-wheel differential drive (4WD) vehicles.
+This repository contains the MATLAB implementation of the Moth-Flame Particle Swarm Optimization (MFPSO) Algorithm, developed for optimizing the DC motor speed of driverless four-wheel differential drive (4WD) vehicles.
 The algorithm is part of the research published in the Journal of Intelligent & Robotic Systems.

 ## Paper Link